 Top Schools in Other Romance Languages, Literatures, & Linguistics

-Located in the city of Boston, Boston U is a private not-for-profit university with a fairly large student population.
+Located in the city of Boston, Boston U is a private not-for-profit university with a very large student population.
 A Best Colleges rank of #54 out of 2,217 schools nationwide means Boston U is a great university overall.

 Rankings in Majors Related to Other Romance Languages, Literatures, & Linguistics